alperenuzun/subscription-management-api/README.md

 #### Todo

-- Handle tokens by caching.
+- Handle tokens by caching mechanism.
 - Event dispatchers will fix as async events.
 - Worker command should work like a load balancer as mentioned above.
+- Error mapping by Symfony translation